 Please visit our Campus Resources page for more information on the support available to students.

 Employees must complete a health screening assessment each day they are on campus — before or within one hour of reporting to work — via the MyUAlbany Employee Portal.
+Employees can also access the Employee Health Reporting Form directly by using this link.

 You must be free of ANY symptoms potentially related to COVID-19, or have been evaluated and cleared by your health care provider and HR, to be eligible to report to work.